 Prof. Narayanaswami - Faculty Page

 Vas obtained her B.Sc. in Chemistry from University of Madras and Ph.D. in Chemistry (Biochemistry) at the Indian Institute of Technology, Madras, Chennai, India.
 She did her post doctoral work as an Alexander von Humboldt fellow at the University of Dusseldorf in Germany, and at the University of Alberta in Edmonton, Canada.
 She holds an adjunct position at the Children’s Hospital Oakland Research Institute, Oakland, CA. Vas’ research interest is focused on the structural and functional analysis of apolipoprotein E, and its role in oxidative stress, cholesterol transport and cardiovascular/cerebrovascular disease.
 She is actively involved in increasing diversity in biomedical research and minority access to research careers.
-Vas is a member of the ATVB Women’s Leadership Committee since June 2013 and currently serves as the Co-Chair for the AHA Cell Transport, Physiology & Metabolism Peer Review Committee.
+Vas is a member of the ATVB Women’s Leadership Committee since June 2013 and currently serves as the Co-Chair.

 Immediate Past Chair – Nancy R. Webb, Ph.D.